wso2/docs-is/en/asgardeo/docs/complete-guides/nodejs/display-logged-in-user-details.md

 </html>
 ```

 Now, when you log in to the application, you will see that the user's first name and last name are not displayed even though the username is displayed.
 This is because the {{product_name}} strategy does not return the first name and last name in the id token by default.

+![Display user details]({{base_path}}/complete-guides/nodejs/assets/img/image12.png){: width="800" style="display: block; margin: 0;"}

 To get the first name and last name, we need to configure the {{product_name}} application to include these attributes in the id token when we request the profile scope.

-![Display user details]({{base_path}}/complete-guides/nodejs/assets/img/image12.png){: width="800" style="display: block; margin: 0;"}

-Let's login to the console and go to the application settings of the application you created.
+Let's login to the {{product_name}} console and go to the application settings of the application you created.
 Then go to the User Attributes tab and update the application after checking the **First Name (given_name)** and **Last Name (family_name)** under the **Profile** scope.
 This will tell {{product_name}} to send the checked attributes under the profile OIDC scope.

 ![Configure user attributes]({{base_path}}/complete-guides/nodejs/assets/img/image13.png){: width="800" style="display: block; margin: 0;"}